MadEase-Graduation-Project/AI/README.md

 Enter symptoms: i have chest pain, vomiting, breathlessness You entered 'chest pain'.
 This could refer to:
-  1) chest_pain
+  1) Chest Pain
 Select all that apply (comma-separated numbers, e.g. 1): 1

-Here are the symptoms I have: chest_pain, vomiting, breathlessness Would you like to add, remove, or edit any symptoms? (yes/y or no/n): n
+Here are the symptoms I have: Chest Pain, Vomiting, Breathlessness Would you like to add, remove, or edit any symptoms? (yes/y or no/n): n

 🏥 PREDICTION RESULTS